How Tan Can You Get? – The Definitive Guide

 Skin Type 3

-This skin type is beige and fair to light brown, with no freckles, dark blonde or brown hair, gray or green eyes, and experiences moderate burning in the sun.
-Under the right circumstances, skin type 3 can tan gradually to a light brown color, but no further than this.
+Individuals with this skin type typically experience moderate sunburn.
+Under the right circumstances, skin type 3 can tan gradually to a light brown color, but no further.

 Skin Type 4

-This skin type is light brown, with dark brown hair and brown eyes, and fairs better in the sun.
+This skin type is light brown, with dark brown hair and brown eyes, and tends to fare better in the sun.
 Burning minimally in the sun, skin type 4 tans well to a moderate brown color.

 Skin Type 5

-This skin type has a moderate brown tone, deep brown skin, dark hair, and dark eyes, and rarely burns in the sun, rather tanning to a dark brown color with little help.
+This skin type has a moderate to deep brown tone, dark hair, and dark eyes, and rarely burns in the sun, tanning to a dark brown color with minimal help.

 Skin Type 6

-Does Skin Type Affect Dangers Of UV Exposure?
+Does Skin Type Affect the Dangers Of UV Exposure?

 Not only do you have to consider how much your skin type allows you to tan, but you also need to be aware of whether your skin type will experience increased risk when exposed to UV rays.

-Generally, if you have pale skin and blonde, light brown, or red hair, you are more likely to experience skin damage from the sun, and tanning might not be the best option for you.
+Generally, if you have pale skin and blonde, light brown, or red hair, you are more likely to experience sun damage, and tanning may not be the best option for you.

 What To Do When You Have Reached Your Tan Limit